 Doge Marin Falier

-The decision was initially kept secret, because Falier was away on a diplomatic mission to the pope in Avignon.
-He returned on October 5th, at which time his election was made public.
+The Consiglio Maggiore initially kept the decision secret, because Falier was away on a diplomatic mission to the pope in Avignon.
+He returned on October 5th, at which time his election became public.

 He was in his seventies when elected.
 This was not unusual, as the election was for life.